Spicy Beef Chili Recipe

 to greatly reduce salt.
 Many Mediterranean soups include these two

-ingredients, like Moroccan Harira.
+ingredients, like my Moroccan Harira soup.

 This beef chili recipe will give you a healthy base to start with and you can change it in any way you please!